What is Share Buyback/Repurchase?

 • Typically, companies tend to declare a reward in the form of a regular, annual, special, or one-time dividend.
 However, when it comes to share buyback meaning, there is no variation or type of it.

-• Similarly, both dividends and share buybacks are subject to different tax treatments.
+• Tax on Buyback of Shares - Both dividends and share buybacks are subject to different tax treatments.
 To elaborate, in the case of dividends, there is a three-way tax implication.
 First, it is paid out from the net profit of the company, wherein, the tax has already been paid.
 Next, a Dividend Distribution Tax or DDT of at least 15% has to be paid by the company declaring dividends during profit allocation.
 Lastly, shareholders with an accrued dividend of over Rs.
 10 Lakh would be liable to pay Additional Dividend Tax at the rate of 10%.

 Previously, share buybacks were treated as capital gains and hence, were subjected to capital gain tax.
 However, post-July 2019, investors are not required to pay such a tax on their earnings through a stock buyback.
 Conversely, the share buyback declaring companies are entitled to deduct 20% of the generated profits as DDT before disbursing them to the shareholders.